Course reserves is a service that works with instructors to make course readings available to students in either paper or electronic formats.

 - Courseware for the current academic term

-- Links to materials within our licensed electronic resources such as our electronic journal subscriptions and e-books
+- Links to materials within our licensed electronic resources such as our ejournal subscriptions and ebooks

 - Material for which we have purchased a transactional license (allow six weeks) or that qualifies under the Fair Dealing Advisory